sajalbiswas1/unique-projects-2/README.md

 - **GitHub Server Link**: https://github.com/sajalbiswas1/blog-website-server-a11
 - **Unique Feature**:
    - Tanstack Querry data face user friendly
-   - Wishlist blog and reading later
+   - Wishlist blog and reading later easily
 - **Unique Technology**:
-    - useMutation tanstack querry loading
+    - useMutation tanstack querry loading data
 - **Projects Selling line**:
-    -
+    -  You can post your own blog here.
+You can express your opinion.
+A lot of information will be known.
+Your information can be shared with everyone.
+Solve the problem of not being able to share information.